bradhowes/SimplyFlange/Sources/Kernel/README.md

 # Kernel Package

 This directory contains the files make up the kernel that does the actual filtering of audio samples.
+Most of the actual work is performed in classes defined in C++ header files.
+There is a Obj-C++ [Adapter](Sources/Kernel/Adapter.h) class that provides an interface that Swift can use, but it just wraps a C++ Kernel object.

-- [KernelAdapter](KernelAdapter.hpp) -- provides simple interface in Obj-C for the kernel.
+- [Adapter](Sources/Kernel/Adapter.h) -- provides simple interface in Obj-C for the kernel.

 - [C++](C++) -- holds the C++ header files that perform the actual sample rendering.